piyalkarum/rCNV/README.md

 ## How to cite

 -   Karunarathne, P., Zhou, Q., Schliep, K., & Milesi, P. (2022).
 A new framework for detecting copy number variants from single nucleotide polymorphism data: ‘rCNV’, a versatile R package for paralogs and CNVs detection.
-BioRxiv, 2022.10.14.512217. doi: 10.1101/2022.10.14.512217
+BioRxiv, 2022.10.14.512217. doi:10.1101/2022.10.14.512217